gomander/napi-webp-animation/README.md

 // Create an encoder instance with width and height const encoder = new WebpEncoder(100, 100)

-// Set the frame rate of the animated WebP - default 30 encoder.setFrameRate(24)
+// Change the frame rate from the default (30) encoder.setFrameRate(24)

 // Add your frames as buffers